 Table manners are highly valued in all Japanese restaurants, so after eating your kushiyaki skewers, throw them inside a cylindrical container that’s provided by the restaurant (it’s usually located beside the table).

-If you’ve been enjoying Japanese food for more than a year of your life now, then you would know that most, if not all Japanese dishes are quite healthy.
+If you’ve been enjoying Japanese food for a while now, then you’d know that most, if not all Japanese dishes are quite healthy.

-This explains why most of their people can still do farming work and live in the mountains on their own with almost no assistance from caregivers or medical professionals.
+This explains why most of the elderly can still do farming work and live in the mountains on their own with almost no assistance from caregivers or medical professionals.

-From the dashi broth to the most exquisite ramen there is a plethora of super healthy Japanese food you can find in any Japanese cookbook!
+From dashi broth to the most exquisite ramen, there’s a plethora of super healthy food you can find in any Japanese cookbook!

-It is the same with kushiyaki, as the range of raw materials for its ingredients can be found in red meat (e.g. beef, pork, and other livestock), poultry (i.e. chicken, duck, and other poultry), seafood (e.g. fish, shrimp, cuttlefish, and more), and vegetables (e.g. shishito, shitake mushrooms, onions, tomatoes, etc.).
+It’s the same with kushiyaki, as the range of raw materials for its ingredients can be found in red meat (e.g. beef, pork, and other livestock), poultry (i.e. chicken, duck, and more), seafood (e.g. fish, shrimp, cuttlefish, and more), and vegetables (e.g. shishito, shitake mushrooms, onions, tomatoes, etc.).

 The nutritional value from beef and pork are:

-- Glutathione which has anti-aging properties, illness prevention and strengthens the immune system.
+- Glutathione which has anti-aging properties, helps with illness prevention, and strengthens the immune system.

 - Helps prevent iron deficiency anemia.

-- Has carnosine (beta-analyl-L-histidine) a potent amino acid which helps prevent glycation (aging of the cells), or anti-aging agent.
+- Carnosine (beta-analyl-L-histidine), a potent amino acid that helps prevent glycation (aging of the cells).

-- It also contains conjugated linoleic acid (CLA) which helps improve insulin sensitivity.
+- Linoleic acid (CLA), which helps improve insulin sensitivity.

-- It has creatine which is a natural performance enhancer chemical.
+- Creatine, which is a natural performance enhancer chemical.